ropensci-archive/Rclean/joss/paper.md

 from which researchers manually subset results, but likely never to be refactored because of the difficulty in disentangling the code needed to produce some results and not others.
-The 'Rclean' package uses an automated technique based on data provenance (details below) to analyze existing scripts and provide ways to identify and extract code to produce a desired output.
+The 'Rclean' package uses an automated technique based on data provenance to analyze existing scripts and provide ways to identify and extract code to produce a desired output.

 Data Provenance
 ---------------